shalinimoorthy29/Computational-Biology/README.md

-# Welcome to the Sequencing-Data-Analysis Repository
+# Welcome to the Computational Biology Repository

 This repository will showcase various sequencing data analysis techniques using R. Analysis will include, but is not limited to, Bulk RNA-Seq, ChIP-Seq, and Single-Cell RNA-Seq.